chrislattman/blogging-project/docs/git/index.md

 git tag
 ```

-On GitLab, tags can be associated with [Releases](https://gitlab.com/chrislattman/blogging-project/-/releases), which contain information about specific tags as well as downloadable files (i.e. the source code compiled into a `.exe` file for Windows users).
+On GitHub, tags can be associated with [Releases](https://github.com/chrislattman/blogging-project/releases), which contain information about specific tags as well as downloadable files (i.e. the source code compiled into a `.exe` file for Windows users).